BalaurZmeu/DjangoShop/README.md

 # DjangoShop

+An e-commerce website, implemented using Django framework.
+You can add products and images to the website using the admin page.
+Registered and non-registered users can add products to the cart and then order them.
+The website is implemented using Romanian language.
+The 'Details' page, 'Register' and 'Login' pages are not ready yet.

+--
+### How to use the program:

 #### 1. Create a virtual environment.
 (Recommended)
 After downloading the files on your computer, open the terminal and navigate to the DjangoShop-main directory.
 Run the following command to create a virtual environment in this directory: